Eight questions to help decide if university is your next step

 8. What's right for you?

-It can be easy to fall into doing the same as your friends or what your parents or teachers expect so it’s important to consider if your next step is really right for you.
+It can be easy to fall into doing the same as your friends or what your parents or teachers expect, so consider if your next step is really right for you.

-It’s also worth bearing in mind that people looking back at their university days sometimes do so with rose-tinted glasses.
+Also bear in mind that people looking back at their university days often have rose-tinted glasses.
 They may have gone to university when fees were much lower or before they were introduced, or graduated when a degree was a sure-fire route to a good job.

 Advancements in technology and the changing nature of the job market mean that many jobs of the future don’t yet exist.
-The ability to continue learning – whatever route you take – is set to become an essential skill in working life.
+The ability to continue learning – whatever route you take – will be an essential skill in your working life.

 Top takeaway: You can’t know how your life will turn out if you go to university or if you choose a different route, but you can find out the facts and consider the alternatives.